 1. Heading Tags (H1, H2, H3)

-Heading tags structure your content and help both users and search engines understand your page.
+Heading tags structure your content and help both users and search engines understand your page more clearly.

 2. Title Tag (SEO Title)

-The title tag appears in search results and directly impacts click-through rate.
+The title tag appears in search results and has a direct impact on click-through rate.

 3. Meta Description

-A meta description provides a summary of your page in search results.
+A meta description provides a short summary of your page in search results and can improve clicks.

 4. Internal Linking

-Internal links connect pages within your website and help distribute authority.
+Internal links connect pages within your website, improve navigation, and help distribute authority across important pages.

 5. External Links